 There are more than 8,700 wineries in the United States and around 250 recognized wine regions, or American Viticultural Areas (AVAs).
 Some are known around the world (hello, Napa) while others remain obscure to all but a small group of locals and wine experts.
+To get to know each one of them, anyone interested in wine should consider taking a wine trip across the United States.

 While it would take half a lifetime to properly see all of the country’s wine regions, a select number stand out as exemplary of American wine’s past, present, and future.
 These regions span from coast to coast and reach just as close to the country’s northern border as they do to the southern border.
 Today, with international travel close to non-existent, Americans who travel with wine on the mind are looking inward.
 The most enlightening (and, in the current era, safest) way to experience the diversity of wine is the great American road trip.